kenheaslip/EducationEngineer/education-engineer/tutorial.md

 You may encounter some issues while completing your setup.
 Don't worry, we have you covered!
 Use the checklist below to help prevent issues from happening and solve some common issues with these apps.

 ### Docker Setup Tips
-- Docker requires that you have Hypervisor services enabled in your OS.
+- For Windows users only.
+Docker requires that you have Hypervisor services enabled in your OS.
 Be sure you have a supported Hypervisor installed and running on your system before running the Docker install.
 - Docker also requires that your system BIOS has the appropriate virtualization settings enabled.
 This setting may vary by CPU and Motherboard manufacturer.
 Please refer to your manufacturer documentation for the values to enable.
 - Bonus hint!
 For Intel CPU's, the settings is typically "Intel VT-x" and may be located with other advanced CPU settings
 - Bonus hint!
 For AMD CPU's, the settings is typically "AMD-V" and may be located with other advanced CPU settings